|

 How to start PCA imaging: One can start the PCA imaging function either from the 'Multivariate Imaging → PCA imaging →

-create PCA maps from spectra' menu or from the menu bar'Multivariate Statistics → PCA imaging → load PCA data'.
+create PCA maps from spectra' menu or from the menu bar 'Multivariate Statistics → PCA imaging → load PCA data'.
 In

 the latter case one have to load a PCA file (*.pca) obtained in earlier program sessions.
-Please refer to the chapter
+Please refer to the chapter Multivariate Statistics → PCA imaging → create PCA maps from spectra

 if you want to produce PCA images directly from a hyperspectral data set.